artemyk/artemyk.github.io/_pages/projects.md

 {% include rightimg_link.html img="viability.png" href="https://royalsocietypublishing.org/doi/10.1098/rsfs.2018.0041" %}

-I am interested in understanding how properties like "agency", "function", and "meaning" --- which are so useful for understanding the behavior of living, cognitive beings --- emerge from an underlying physical world that does not possess such properties.
-I use formal tools from information theory and statistical physics to approach this question from a mathematical perspective.
+I am interested in using formal methods to understand how properties like "agency", "function", and "meaning" --- which are so useful for understanding the behavior of living, cognitive beings --- emerge from an underlying physical world that does not possess such properties.
 In collaboration with [David Wolpert](https://davidwolpert.weebly.com/), I proposed to define and analyze "meaningful information" (also called "semantic information") in terms of statistical correlations which are causally necessary for a physical system to remain out of equilibrium.
-In future work, I hope to use similar ideas to study the origin of agency, function, and meaning in concrete models of self-maintaining nonequilibrium systems, such as simple models of protocells considered in origin of life research.
+In the future, I hope to use similar ideas to study the origin of agency, function, and meaning in concrete models of self-maintaining nonequilibrium systems, such as simple models of protocells considered in origin of life research.

 <div class="selpub" markdown="1">